U.S. intelligence chief: China top suspect in government agency hacks

 The Journal cited Clapper as saying the U.S. government and American companies would continue to be targets until policymakers addressed the "lack of deterrents."

-Clapper said the absence of a U.S. threat to respond to hacking attacks meant Washington had to put its focus instead on defense, the newspaper reported.
+Clapper said the absence of a U.S. threat to respond to hacking attacks meant Washington had to put its focus instead on defence, the newspaper reported.

 China has dismissed as "irresponsible and unscientific" any suggestion that it was behind the hacking.
 China's top diplomat, State Councillor Yang Jiechi, said after Wednesday's talks that the two countries should work together on cybersecurity.